Setekh7/StockPrediction/README.md

-# StockMachineLearning
+# StockPrediction

 ## Overview
-**StockMachineLearning** is a machine learning program that fetches historical stock data and uses a **Long Short-Term Memory (LSTM)** neural network to predict stock prices.
+**StockPrediction** is a machine learning program that fetches historical stock data and uses a **Long Short-Term Memory (LSTM)** neural network to predict stock prices.

 The program allows users to enter **any stock symbol**, retrieves real-time data using the **Alpha Vantage API**, and generates a graph displaying **historical stock data** alongside **predicted prices for the next 60 days**.